-Sewage water treatment plants are an essential aspect of sanitation and water infrastructure.
-Collection and treatment of sewage, along with purifying and returning the water to the environment in safe and environmentally friendly manner, is a keystone to adhering to the environment agency regulations and to protecting public health.
+Discharging the treated effluent to groundwater in safe and environmentally friendly manner, is a keystone to adhering to the EPA regulations and to protecting public health.

 The working principle of a sewage treatment plant

-Sewage treatment works by employing numerous physical, chemical, and biological treatment processes.
+Large scale sewage treatment plants work by employing numerous physical, chemical, and biological treatment processes.
 A typical sewage treatment plant, in most cases, will first employ preliminary treatment involving screens and/or grit chambers to remove larger and heavier, often inert organic matter.
 This is followed by primary settlement tanks to remove less dense solid matter.

 How does sewage get to the treatment plant?

-The sewage enters the plants either via gravity (used water is flowing directly to the treatment plant), or under pressure/pumping (wastewater is collected in a chamber and a pump is to direct the wastewater to the tank).
-The latter is mainly used when there is no depth alignment between the pipework of the premises/assets served by the plant and the plant itself.
+Much like a septic tank, wastewater enters a sewage treatment plant via an inlet, either via gravity (i.e. used water is flowing directly to the treatment plant from the property), or under pressure (i.e. wastewater is collected in a chamber and a pump is used to direct the wastewater to the tank).
+The latter is mainly used when there is no depth alignment between the pipework of the premises/assets served by the plant and the treatment plant itself.

 See our sewage treatment plants